hedronium/planitjs/readme.md

 A planning tool made for humans which lets them define their plans in common data storage formats (e.g. YAML, JSON).

 ##Philosophy
 Planitjs has been written to maximise productivity.
 It's based on the simple principles of demand and supply.
-Here, planning is part of demanding whilst planitjs is the supplier.
+Here, you define your demands through plan files while planitjs supplies your demand.

 ##Installation